WanYuLin/HDMTS/README.md

 Author: Wan-Yu Lin, Institute of Health Data Analytics and Statistics, National Taiwan University

-If you use this program, please cite: High‐dimensional mediation testing with stepwise regression: Exploring epigenome-wide mediation effects.
+If you use this program, please cite: A Systematic Evaluation of High-Dimensional Mediation Methods in Epigenome-Wide Studies: Implications for Method Selection.
 Thank you.

 Suppose you put the three files (HDMTS.R, toydata.csv, toydata2.csv) under "H:/".
 The following is R code: